kiali/kiali.io/content/en/docs/Features/multi-cluster.md

 ---

 {{% alert color="warning" %}}
 Support for multi-cluster deployments is currently **experimental** and subject to change.
-It is not suitable for production environments.
 {{% /alert %}}

 A basic Istio mesh deployment has a single control plane with a single data plane, deployed on a single Kubernetes cluster.
 But Istio supports a variety of advanced